Whimsy Stick

 Standard lures are stuffed toys.
 A dog running the full grab-bite and kill-shake sequence tears them apart before the session is even over.

-Too short to create stalk distance
+Too short for stalk distance

 Without enough cord length, the session skips the stalk phase entirely.
 The dog goes straight to chase with no neurological setup, which means no real resolution at the end.

-From the Training Files
+From the Training Files · Working-Line Malinois

 After switching to the Rugged XL, the same dog has completed 200+ sessions over 8 months with only routine lure swaps.

-The owner also reports noticeably better settle behavior post-session because the sessions actually complete instead of ending in equipment failure.
 Settle time dropped from 45+ minutes of post-session pacing to under 10 minutes of genuine calm.
 Same dog, same drive level.
 The equipment was the only variable.

 Key Takeaway